KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown by the Load method when an error is found in the XSLT style sheet.

-    throw [System.Xml.Xsl.XsltCompileException]::New("the Load method when an error is found in the XSLT style sheet.")
+    throw [System.Xml.Xsl.XsltCompileException]::New('the Load method when an error is found in the XSLT style sheet.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Xml.Xsl.XsltCompileException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Xml.Xsl.XsltCompileException.aspx)